 It’s finally feeling like summer ’round here.
 Not only does that mean sunshine for this vitamin D deprived gal but that also means lots of warm-weather running.
 I know I’m in the minority, but I’m a big fan of summer running.

 Aside from running and sunshine, summer also brings the opening of farmers markets and farm share — which means we get to eat all sorts of yummy, fresh-from-the-farm, food.
+Much of it is organic as well, the farmers having used things like natural herbicides or soil nutrients to give you the best and healthiest produce possible.
+It’s definitely worth checking them out.
 If you’re new to farmers markets or CSA (farm-shares), it can be quite confusing, a little intimidating, and perhaps a little flustering at times.
 When I first joined my local CSA I was excited but when I picked up my first bag from the truck, I got home and began scratching my head.